Brampton: History

 Before the arrival of British settlers, the Mississaugas of the Credit First Nation held 648,000 acre of land north of the head of the Lake Purchase lands and extending to the unceded territory of the Chippewa of Lakes Huron and Simcoe.
-European settlers began to arrive in the area in the 1600s.
 In October 1818, the chief of the Mississaugas of the Credit First Nation signed Treaty 19, also known as the Ajetance Purchase, surrendering the area to the British Crown.

 Prior to the 1830s, most business in Chinguacousy Township took place at Martin Salisbury's tavern.
 One mile from the corner of Hurontario Street and the 5th Sideroad (now Main and Queen Streets in the centre of Brampton), William Buffy's tavern was the only significant building.
 At the time, the intersection was referred to as "Buffy's Corners".
 By 1834, John Elliott laid out the area in lots for sale, calling it "Brampton", which was soon adopted by others.

 In 1853, a small agricultural fair was set up by the newly initiated County Agricultural Society of the County of Peel and was held at the corner of Main and Queen streets.
 Grains, produce, roots, and dairy products were up for sale.
 Horses and cattle, along with other lesser livestock, were also sold at the market.
 This agricultural fair eventually became the modern Brampton Fall Fair.

-In that same year Brampton was incorporated as a village.
+In that same year, Brampton was incorporated as a village.
 In 1866, the town became the county seat and the location of the Peel County Courthouse which was built in 1865–66; a three-storey County jail was added at the rear in 1867.

 Edward Dale, an immigrant from Dorking, England, established a flower nursery in Brampton shortly after his arrival in 1863.
 Dale's Nursery became the town's largest and most prominent employer, developed a flower grading system, and established a global export market for its products.
 The company chimney was a town landmark, until Brampton Town Council allowed it to be torn down in 1977.
-At its height, the company had 140 greenhouses, and was the largest cut flower business in North America, producing 20 million blooms and introducing numerous rose and orchid varietals and species to the market.
+At its height, the company had 140 greenhouses, and was the largest cut flower business in North America, producing 20 million blooms and introducing numerous rose and orchid cultivar to the market.
 It also spurred the development of other nurseries in the town.
 Forty-eight hothouse flower nurseries once did business in the town.